Next week I will be publishing on my web-site and

 tall and toothy motivational speaker Tony Robbins; and $43.45

--- $6,251.35 in flight, hotel and assorted purchases in December
+for a pair of shoes.
+Larger outlays included: -- $6,251.35 in flight, hotel and assorted purchases in December

 1999, when the Siegelman family and Bailey flew to and stayed